-- New long-term strategies from Austria, Finland, the Netherlands, Norway, Spain, and Sweden lay out pathways to reach climate neutrality.
+- New long-term strategies from Austria, Denmark, Finland, Korea, the Netherlands, Norway, Spain, Sweden, Switzerland lay out pathways to reach climate neutrality.
 Several more governments have signaled they are in the process of finalizing their LTS and will submit soon.

 - Colombia put forward a new target to reduce emissions 51% by 2030 to support its 2050 carbon neutrality goal.

 - Denmark announced an end to oil and gas extraction in the North Sea by 2050 and canceled future licensing rounds.

 - New Zealand declared a climate emergency and committed to a climate neutral government by 2025.

 - The UK set one of the world’s most ambitious 2030 targets, with a goal to decrease emissions at least 68% from 1990 levels.
 Prime Minister Boris Johnson also announced the UK will end funding for fossil fuel projects overseas.